Table of Contents Show

 397 Brule Mountain Road, Iron River, Michigan

 This is one of those places where if you come once, you find yourself coming sometime again.
-This ski area consistently ranks among one of the best ski resorts in Michigan.
+This ski area consistently ranks among one of the best ski resorts.
 It features three terrain parks and a tubing park, and also night skiing.

-There are additional winter activities available here like sleigh rides, dog sledding, and fat-tire biking.
+Additional winter activities are available here, like sleigh rides, dog sledding, and fat-tire biking.
 Various programs specially cater to kids.

 And one of their significant highlights is their unique Acrobag, which launches guests off a five-foot jump into an inflatable landing pad, and this experience comes free with the purchase of a lift ticket.